 Verbena is generally disease resistant except for one fungal disease; powdery mildew.
 Although the disease probably won't kill the plant, it may appear to be dying.
 This disease takes hold when its spores germinate on moist foliage.
 It thrives in warm and dry weather and makes the foliage turn yellow with white powdery patch.

 If you find these, cut off infected portions of the plant and treat the rest immediately with a fungicide, according to label instructions.
 Prevent powdery mildew infections by growing the verbena in an area of the garden that receives eight to 10 hours of sun per day.

 Verbena flowers again after the first flush if one-fourth of the top growth is cut back.
 If left unpruned, it may appear to be dying as it goes to seed.
-Overwatering is deadly for the verbena, so water only when the soil is dry.
-Improper fertilization can also have a deleterious effect on verbena.
-Too much fertilizer or fertilizer applied on a hot day can burn the plant's roots, killing it.
-Always apply at the rate suggested on the label for the size of your plant, apply it on a day when temperatures will remain below 80 degrees Fahrenheit and water deeply after the application.
+Overwatering is also deadly for the verbena so water only when the soil is dry.
+Too much fertilizer or fertilizer applied on a hot day can burn the plant's roots which can kill it.
+Always apply at the rate suggested on the label for the size of your plant, apply it on a day when temperatures will remain below 80 degrees Fahrenheit and water right after the application.

 Things to Consider

 Because verbena can't tolerate excessive moisture, check the drainage of the soil where it is planted.
 If water puddles on the surface of the soil for more than an hour after it rains, you may want to consider transplanting the verbena into an area with better drainage.
 A good way to test the drainage in other parts of the garden is by digging a 4 inch deep hole and inserting an empty 46 oz. can into it with the top and bottom removed.

 Fill the can with water and time how long it takes the water to drain.
 If it takes longer than one hour to recede 2 inches, either amend the soil or choose another location.